zordone/wasm-mandelbrot/README.md

 The similar speed of the native test runs means that the JavaScript baseline version is already running at close to native speed (at least in this example), which is a huge compliment to the modern JavaScript engines.

 Measured in Chrome and Firefox, on MacOS.
 The results are very similar.

+I could use threads or SIMD on the C/C++ side, to make it much faster, but the whole point of this excercise was to compare the same algorithm we can use on the JavaScript side.

 That's all I have so far.